Pennsylvania School Counselor Certification

 Pennsylvania School Counselor Certification Renewal

-- Completion of a department-approved induction program.
-For more information, you can download the induction program guidelines here
+- Completion of a PDE-approved induction program, which includes a mentoring component.
+Download the induction program guidelines here

 Pennsylvania School Counselor Certification Through Reciprocity

-- Official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree
+- Official transcripts from all colleges/universities attended, including transfer credits leading to your earned degree

 - Copy of your current, valid out-of-state credential